 Cost recovery.
 Although you generally cannot take a current deduction for a capital expense, you may be able to recover the amount you spend through depreciation, amortization, or depletion.
 These recovery methods allow you to deduct part of your cost each year.
 In this way, you are able to recover your capital expense.
 See Amortization (chapter 8) and Depletion (chapter 9) in this publication.
-You may also be allowed a section 179 deduction and depreciation, see Publication 946.
+You may also be allowed a section 179 deduction.
+For information on the section 179 deduction and depreciation, see Publication 946.